rimargri/Wolf3d/SDL/SDL2-2.0.9/docs/README-android.md

 ================================================================================
- A note regarding the use of the "dirty rectangles" rendering technique
+ A note regarding the use of the "dirty rectcolumn_angles" rendering technique
 ================================================================================

-If your app uses a variation of the "dirty rectangles" rendering technique, where you only update a portion of the screen on each frame, you may notice a variety of visual glitches on Android, that are not present on other platforms.
+If your app uses a variation of the "dirty rectcolumn_angles" rendering technique, where you only update a portion of the screen on each frame, you may notice a variety of visual glitches on Android, that are not present on other platforms.
 This is caused by SDL's use of EGL as the support system to handle OpenGL ES/ES2